-The Center for Climate Protection dedicated eight years to facilitating the formation of Sonoma Clean Power, the second Community Choice agency to launch service in California.
+The Climate Center dedicated eight years to facilitating the formation of Sonoma Clean Power, the second Community Choice agency to launch service in California.
 After its successful launch in May 2014, the Center focused its 5-year strategic plan (2014-2019) on expanding Community Choice throughout California and beyond.

 Local government representatives and Community Choice advocates across California wanted to know how we got Sonoma Clean Power off the ground.
 To answer that question, the Center developed the Clean Power Exchange.
 The website offers the tools and resources needed for communities to pursue Community Choice, in an effort to advance and accelerate greenhouse gas reducing energy programs throughout California.